 - loss of data or corruption of data;

-- loss arising from business interruption or loss or damage resulting from wasted managed time; or
+- loss arising from business interruption or loss or damage resulting from wasted managed time; and

 - any indirect, special, economic, incidental or consequential loss or damage, howsoever arising, whether based in contract (including under any indemnity), in tort (including negligence), in equity, under the provisions of any law or otherwise.

-Customer Users mean officers, employees, agents, contractors or representatives of the Customer.
+Customer Users means officers, employees, agents, contractors or representatives of the Customer.

-Data Protection Requirements means any applicable legislation, regulation, statute or order which may apply from time to time relating to the collection, storage and use of Personal Information including (without limitation) the Australian Privacy Act 1988 (Cth), the Australian Privacy Principles, the UK Data Protection Act 1998, the European Union General Data Protection Regulation, the Privacy and Electronic Communications (EC Directive) Regulations 2003, the Data Protection (Processing of Sensitive Personal Data) Order 2000 and comparable laws, as the case may be in the applicable jurisdiction, or any amendments and/or re-enactments thereof.
+Data Protection Requirements means any legislation, regulation, statute or order, which may apply from time to time, relating to the collection, storage or use of Personal Information including (without limitation) the Australian Privacy Act 1988 (Cth), the Australian Privacy Principles, the UK Data Protection Act 2018, the European Union General Data Protection Regulation, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and the Data Protection (Processing of Sensitive Personal Data) Order 2000.

-Fault means any fault which renders a Product inoperable.
+Fault means any fault which renders a Product and/or Service inoperable.

 Fees means the fees payable by the Customer to SiteMinder for Products or Services provided under this Agreement, as specified in a relevant Sales Order Form.

-Force Majeure Event means any act, event or cause which prevents a party from performing, or delays the performance of, any of its obligations under this Agreement, to the extent that the act, event or cause is beyond the reasonable control of the affected party, including (without limitation):
+Force Majeure Event means anything which prevents a party from performing, or delays the performance of, any of its obligations under this Agreement and is beyond the control of the affected party, including (without limitation):

-- any strike, lockout, industrial action, war, sabotage, riot, act of terrorism, any denial of service attack, insurrection, civil commotion, national emergency (whether in fact or in law), power shortage, epidemic, quarantine, radiation or radioactive contamination;
+- any strike, lockout, industrial action, war, sabotage, riot, act of terrorism, denial of service attack, insurrection, civil commotion, national emergency, epidemic, quarantine, radiation or radioactive contamination;

-- any action or inaction by any organ of government or government agency;
+- any action or inaction by a Government Agency;

-- a breakdown of plant, machinery or equipment, telecommunications failure or shortages of labour, transportation, fuel, power or plant, machinery, equipment or material (including short supply from the regular source or supplier); or
+- a breakdown of plant, machinery, equipment or telecommunications or shortages of labour, transportation, fuel, power, plant, machinery, equipment or material (including short supply from the regular source or supplier).

-Hotel Data means all data relating to Customer’s hotels, including (without limitation) room rates, room types, room availability, rate plans, restrictions, occupancy, Guest data, reservations, images and content.
+Hotel Data means all data relating to the Property, including (without limitation) room rates, room types, room availability, rate plans, restrictions, occupancy, Guests, reservations, images and content.

-Insolvency Event means in relation to a party:
+Insolvency Event means, in relation to a party, where:

-- a receiver, receiver and manager, trustee, administrator, other controller or similar official is appointed over any of the assets or undertaking of the party;
+- a receiver, manager, trustee, administrator, other controller or similar official is appointed over any of the assets or undertaking of the party;

-- the party suspends payment of its debts generally;
+- the party suspends payment of its debts;

-- the party is or becomes unable to pay its debts when they are due;
+- the party is unable to pay its debts when they are due;

-- the party enters into or resolves to enter into any arrangement, composition or compromise with, or assignment for the benefit of, its creditors or any class of them;
+- the party enters into or resolves to enter into any arrangement, composition or compromise with a creditor;

-- the party ceases to carry on business or threatens to cease to carry on business;
+- the party ceases to carry on business;

-- an application or order is made for the winding up or dissolution of the other party, or a resolution is passed, or any steps are taken to pass a resolution, for the winding up or dissolution of the other party, otherwise than for the purpose of an amalgamation or reconstruction that has the prior written consent of the first party; or
+- an application, order or action is made / taken for the winding up or dissolution of the party, otherwise than for the purpose of an amalgamation or reconstruction; or

-- a party is presumed to be insolvent within the meaning of any applicable statute or regulation, or threatens to do any of (a) – (g);
+- a party is presumed to be insolvent under any applicable statute, or threatens to do any of (a) – (g).

 - patents, copyright, rights in circuit layouts, registered and unregistered designs, trade marks, domain names, business names and any right to have confidential information kept confidential; and